-Figure 4: Evolution of the TD topology for varying loss rates.
+Figure 4: Evolution of the TD-Coarse and TD topologies for varying loss rates.
 Each dot depicts a sensor located at the given coordinates in the deployment area.
 The larger dots comprise the delta region.
 The base station is at (10, 10).

-the REGIONAL (p_1, p_2) failure model with increasing p_1 and a fixed $p_2 = 0.05$.
+Second, we apply the REGIONAL (p_1,p_2) failure model with increasing p_1 and a fixed $p_2=0.05$.
 In TD-Coarse, because the delta region expands uniformly around the base station, all nodes near the base station are switched to multi-path, even those experiencing small message loss.
 In TD, this problem does not arise because the delta region expands only in the direction of the failure region.
-Figure 4(a) and Figure 4(b) capture pictorially the response of TD to such localized failures.
+Figure 4(c) and Figure 4(d) capture pictorially the response of TD to such localized failures.
 Even at a high loss rate, in TD, the delta region mostly consists of nodes actually experiencing high loss rate.